 - 3.1.1 On inspection the roof covering appears to be in a good, sound condition.
-Particularly on the south slope there are numerous incidents of slate repairs; either cracked individual slates, replacement inserts and/or repairs.
-To the north slope there are isolated cracked and slipped slates.
-Despite signs of repair and minor defects the roof covering remains watertight. - RO

-It is recommended that isolated slate repairs are carried out by a competent and experienced roofing contractor. - 3.1.2 The roof covering over the parish office terminates at its north edge in a mortar bedded verge.
-There are signs of cracking through the mortar, particularly at its east side which suggest that a combination of water ingress and movement is causing a degree of disturbance. - RO

-It is recommended that affected areas of the mortar verge are repointed up in a lime: sand mortar mix, suggesting use of NHL 5.0. - 3.1.3 Although not noted as part of this inspection the opportunity to take a closer examination of the ridge tiles was carried out while overseeing repair works to the water tabling over the chancel in 2015.
+Across both north and south slopes there are numerous incidents of slate repairs; either cracked individual slates, replacement inserts and/or repairs.
+There are also a handful of cracked and slipped slates.
+Despite signs of repair and minor defects the roof covering remains watertight. - R1 It is recommended that isolated slate repairs are carried out by a competent and experienced roofing contractor. - 3.1.2 The roof covering over the parish office terminates at its north edge in a mortar bedded verge.
+There are signs of cracking through the mortar, particularly at its east side which suggest that a combination of water ingress and movement is causing a degree of disturbance. - R1 It is recommended that affected areas of the mortar verge are repointed up in a lime: sand mortar mix, suggesting use of NHL 5.0. - 3.1.3 Although not noted as part of this inspection the opportunity to take a closer examination of the ridge tiles was carried out while overseeing repair works to the water tabling over the chancel in 2015.
 There are several missing sections of mortar bedding along the length of the ridge tiles and open joints exist between individual units.
-Delamination of the surface to the ridge tiles is quite prominent in places which could benefit from selective replacement of individual units.
+Delamination of the surface to the ridge tiles is quite prominent in places which could benefit from selective replacement of individual units. - R1 It is recommended that ridge tile repairs/replacement to the nave/chancel is carried out by an experienced roofing contractor.